-Muscle aches and pains are common and can involve more than one muscle.
-Muscle pain also can involve ligaments, tendons, and fascia, the soft tissues that connect muscles, bones, and organs.
+Muscle aches and pains are common and can involve more than 1 muscle.
+Muscle pain also can involve ligaments, tendons, and fascia.
+Fascia are the soft tissues that connect muscles, bones, and organs.

-Muscle pain is most frequently related to tension, overuse, or muscle injury from exercise or physically-demanding work.
-In these situations, the pain tends to involve specific muscles and starts during or just after the activity.
-It is usually obvious which activity is causing the pain.
+Muscle pain is most often related to tension, overuse, or muscle injury from exercise or physically demanding work.
+The pain tends to involve specific muscles and starts during or just after the activity.
+It is often obvious which activity is causing the pain.

-The most common causes are:
+The most common causes of muscle aches and pains are:

 Muscle pain may also be due to:

 - Certain drugs, including ACE inhibitors for lowering blood pressure, cocaine, and statins for lowering cholesterol

 - Electrolyte imbalance, such as too little potassium or calcium